Rahik-Sikder/Civiliscope/backend/README.md

 # Civiliscope Backend

 The backend service powering Civiliscope — a visual and interactive platform for exploring U.S. Congressional seats.
-This Flask-based API exposes structured data on Senators and Representatives using a PostgreSQL database and data from the [congress-legislators](https://github.com/unitedstates/congress-legislators) project.
+This Flask-based API exposes structured data on Senators and Representatives using a SQLite database and data from the [congress-legislators](https://github.com/unitedstates/congress-legislators) project.

 ---